sdiehl/sonic/README.md

 arithmetic circuit satisfiability with universal and updatable Structured Reference String (SRS) that scales linearly in size.

-Sonic requires a trusted setup for an SRS, but the SRS can be continually strenghtened.
+Sonic requires a trusted setup for an SRS, but the SRS can be continually strengthened.
 Moreover, Sonic only requires a single setup for all circuits.

 Usage
 -----